yclas/documentation/api-documentation.md

 ### Categories

-Retrieve all the categories.
+Retrieve all the categories, you can filter, sort etc.  Theres no pagination here.

+`GET /api/v1/categories`

+Example, get categories with deep = 1 , those that are to display on home page:

+`GET /api/v1/categories?parent_deep=1`

+Display all the siblings of a category

-`GET /api/v1/cateories`
+`GET /api/v1/categories?id_category_parent=2`

 Get single category info.
-This includes all the fields of the category + siblings and parents of the category + custom fields ads.
+This includes all the fields of the category + siblings + thumb and parents of the category.

+`GET /api/v1/categories/3`

+Extra: Retrieve all the categories using different array format.

-`GET /api/v1/cateories/3`
+`GET /api/v1/categories/all`

 ### Locations

-Retrieve all the locations.
+Retrieve all the locations, you can filter, sort etc.  Theres no pagination here.

 `GET /api/v1/locations`

+Example, get locations with deep = 1 , those that are to display on home page:

+`GET /api/v1/locations?parent_deep=1`

+Display all the siblings of a location

+`GET /api/v1/locations?id_location_parent=2`

-Get single location info.
-This includes all the fields of the location + siblings and parents of the location.
+Get single category info.
+This includes all the fields of the location + siblings + thumb the location.

 `GET /api/v1/locations/3`

+Extra: Retrieve all the locations using different array format.

+`GET /api/v1/locations/all`

 ### Custom fields ads